 On the other end of the spectrum, today you can get an entry-level hobbyist CNC 3018 for a price as low as $150.

 The quality, speed, and versatility of the machine (what it can cut) is what roughly determines what it's worth.

-As a quick guide, this table can help you get a rough idea of the categories available and their price.
+As a quick guide, this table can help you get a rough idea of how much is a CNC machine worth:

 |Professional CNC Machine||$5k-$100k|

 |Production Mills (3 axis)||$100k-500k|

 |Small CNC Lathe (Taig,Sherline)||<$5k|

 |Entry-Level 2 axis Lathe||$15k-$50k|